 By Chiara Spagnoli Gabardi

 British actress Emma Watson, best known for playing Harry Potter’s best friend Hermione, has been spreading her magic in the eco-fashion world for many years.
-Her relentless devotion to the environment has led to her collaborating with sustainable brand People Tree, participating in the Green Carpet Challenge, and much, much more.
+Her relentless devotion to the environment has led to quite a few chic collaborations, and lending her influence to a whole new generation of eco-conscious champions of the planet.

 Recognising Watson’s budding style, the founders of People Tree reached out to the young actress to involve her in the designing of a new collection for the brand.
 It was so successful, they asked her to do a second one, but this time, Emma flew to Bangladesh to see exactly how the clothing was being made.
 She met with the garment workers who were making the pieces she designed, and was utterly overwhelmed by seeing firsthand what a difference Fair Trade practices can make:

 “It was an incredible and life-changing experience – I really wish everyone had the chance to see the difference Fair Trade makes with their own eyes!
 Fair Trade fashion comes from the villages – and provides a real alternative to working in a garment factory and the harsh environment of living in a slum.
-Fair Trade fashion is often completely handmade – and made of 100% natural and organic cotton – and it’s a small miracle that we as consumers can participate in a process that is keeping skills and communities alive and helping them to prosper,” she said in a statement to the press.
+Fair Trade fashion is often completely handmade – and made of 100% natural and organic cotton – and it’s a small miracle that we as consumers can participate in a process that is keeping skills and communities alive and helping them to prosper,” she said.

 Indeed, the young actress is now aiming chemical cosmetic giant Lancôme to go green too.
 Given that she is the face for their fragrance, Trésor Midnight Rose, she just may have some influence in making this notoriously ‘un-eco’ brand a bit more sustainable by bringing out what she suggests would be a big hit: an all natural makeup line.